 Why does your credit score matter when getting a mortgage?

-As mentioned, lenders consider several factors when considering to approve you for a mortgage.
-While a good credit score can help you get approved for a mortgage with the most favourable terms and the lowest mortgage rate, a poor credit score can lead you having to pay a higher mortgage rate, not to mention lender fees.
+As mentioned, lenders consider several factors when deciding whether to approve you for a mortgage.
+While a good credit score can help you get approved for a mortgage with the most favourable terms and the lowest mortgage rate, a poor credit score can lead to you having to pay a higher mortgage rate (not to mention lender fees).

-The reason is simple.
 When your credit score is low, it’s low for a reason.
-A mortgage represents a lot of borrowed money.
+And a mortgage represents a lot of borrowed money.
 Before lenders will approve you for a mortgage, they want to know you’re a responsible borrower.
 However, if you have a history of making your debt payments late or not paying them back at all, you pose a higher risk to the lender.
 As such, you’ll pay a higher mortgage rate.

 Top tips to improve your credit score (before the house hunt)